Zhagi/Ansible-Project/README.md

 ## Contributing
 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your improvements.

-## License
-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ## Acknowledgements
 - Thanks to the Ansible community for providing excellent documentation and resources.
 - This project was created as part of a learning exercise for automating server setups.